 Creating contacts within the Global Address book- Users who opt out of using their UCI He based email account will need to contact firstname.lastname@example.org to edit their HSNetID account so that emails are properly routed to their new delivery point.
 HIS will not facilitate moving your mailbox to OIT's email system per our email location policy (see above).

 Windows Mobile, ActiveSync and PDA based e-mail

-UC Irvine Health Sciences provides email access via a variety of Windows based services and protocols.
+UCI Health provides email access via a variety of Windows based services and protocols.
 Our most popular new method of accessing email is via handheld devices such as cell phones or PDA's.
 Remote email access in this manner is secure as the data is transmitted over the network.
 We offer three ways to access email on these types of devices.
 Our preferred and supported communication method is using Microsoft ActiveSync.
 We do support secure POP and secure IMAP.
 All email transmission on our new email system is secured by Secure Socket Layer protocols.
 That also includes SMTP message transmission.
-UC Irvine Health Sciences electronic messaging policy now requires a secure communication for both sending and receiving messages.
+UCI Health electronic messaging policy now requires a secure communication for both sending and receiving messages.
 As users migrate to our new Exchange 2007 email system they will be required to update their settings to adopt these requirements.

 A full list of vendors, models and options can be found on Microsoft's Windows Mobile site »